-- A video of not longer than 7 minutes in duration. - As far as possible, every element of Video Art must be the candidate's original work: Shooting, Editing, Sound and Post-production. - If a candidate uses found footage and/or sound, the material must be acknowledged and altered in some way: Use montage, sound overlays, cutting, fading, etc. to make the sound/found footage your own rather than simply using in its raw state. - Consider presentation: projection, screen, context, projection surface. - Document all technical procedures by capturing screenshots in software used to verify the work as your own.
+- A video of no longer than 7 minutes in duration. - As far as possible, every element of Video Art must be the candidate's original work: shooting, editing, sound and post-production. - If a candidate uses found footage and/or sound, the material must be acknowledged and altered in some way: use montage, sound overlays, cutting, fading, etc. to make the sound/found footage your own rather than simply using it in its raw state. - Consider presentation: projection, screen, context, projection surface. - Document all technical procedures by capturing screenshots in software used to verify the work as your own.
 Explain how you composed the piece.
-See Multimedia, New Media and Animation above. - Learners are responsible for setting up their work and must ensure that it is in working order by 8:00 a.m. on the day of the practical examiner's assessment at your school and provide the teacher or examiner with the login password in case the computer goes to 'standby'. - Preferred video formats: Mpg-4, Avi, WMV, flv. - Artists: Bill Viola, Candice Breitz.
+See Multimedia, New Media and Animation above. - Learners are responsible for setting up their work and must ensure that it is in working order by 8:00 a.m. on the day of the practical examiner's assessment at your school and provide the teacher or examiner with the login password in case the computer goes to 'standby'. - Preferred video formats: MPG-4, AVI, WMV, FLV, MP4. - Artists: Bill Viola, Candice Breitz.